BenjaminDHorne/Open-Source-Basketball-Heat-Map-Maker/README.md

 Hi.
 Thanks for checking out our heat map generating program.

-Please read this file before getting started.
+Please read this before getting started.

 1. To use the heatmap generator you must first run install.bat (right-click and run as administrator) This will install everything you need!